 There are a number of excellent hydrogen gas leak detectors.
 The top and most reputable hydrogen gas leak detectors are:

 - Schoonover Hydrogen Gas Leak Detectors

 - RJM Equipment Hydrogen Gas Detectors

 Hydrogen gas, H2, is a colorless, odorless gas that is extremely light.

-Its molecules are small and light.
-When release in the air, they quickly rises.
-The small light gas molecules enable permeation through concrete, soil, grass and rises to the surface fast - making it a perfect tracer gas for pipe, pipeline, leak, crack and other tracer applications used in conjunction with a Hydrogen Gas Analyzer.
+Hydrogen molecules are small and light.
+When released in the air, they quickly rise.
+The small light gas molecules enable permeation through concrete, soil, grass and rises to the surface fast that make hydrogen gas a perfect tracer gas for pipe, pipeline, leak, crack and other tracer applications used in conjunction with a Hydrogen Gas Analyzer.

 Is Hydrogen Gas Dangerous?